cakcora/TheCircus/data/readme.txt

 white1K: https://www.dropbox.com/s/d4uu7c4m079j4y2/white1K.csv?dl=0
 white2K: https://www.dropbox.com/s/8pb8oe9iuav6u56/white2K.csv?dl=0

 Next, we look at addresses that are not yet known to be RS addresses; we term them white addresses.
 In a day there can be >300K white addresses.
 We sample 1K, 2K, 10K and 100K addresses for each day.
 If the day has less than what we use, we take all addresses.
 These are given in white1K and white2K.csv.
 White100K is 4.3GB, not included.
+If you need it, please email Cuneyt Akcora.

 Example lines are:
 year,day,address,length,weight,count,looped,neighbors,income,virus